Wolfmatix/flux-bridge/README.md

 #Welcome to FLUX
 Flux will launch soon
-when gas fee fund is complete
-watch Farcaster and X
-for live  launch updates
+when gas fee process is complete watch Farcaster and X for live  launch updates